ropensci/spatsoc/README.md

 spatsoc is an R package for detecting spatial and temporal groups in GPS relocations.
-It can be used to convert GPS relocations to gambit-of-the-group format to build proximity-based social networks with grouping and edge-liste generating functions.
+It can be used to convert GPS relocations to gambit-of-the-group format to build proximity-based social networks with grouping and edge-list generating functions.
 In addition, the `randomizations` function provides data-stream randomization methods suitable for GPS data and the `get_gbi` function generates group by individual matrices useful for building networks with